rallyhealth/sbt-git-versioning/README.md

 ## Usage

 You can run the check manually using `semVerCheck`.
-The check and also be run automatically:
+The check can also be run automatically:

 * *Compile* - If `semVerCheckOnCompile` is set to true (the default) it will check after you compile
 * *Test* - If `semVerCheckOnTest` is set to true (the default) it will check after you test
 * *Publish* - If `semVerCheckOnPublish` is set to true (the default) it will check **before** you publish
 * *PublishLocal* - If `semVerCheckOnPublish` is set to true (the default) it will check **before** you publishLocal

-When the SemVerPlugin halts the build it will look like:
+When the SemVerPlugin halts the build it will look like this:
 ```
 [error] (api/*:semVerCheck) com.rallyhealth.sbt.semver.SemVerVersionTooLowException: Your changes have new functionality and binary incompatibilites which violates the http://semver.org rules for a Minor release.
 [error]